Burgerstein

 L-lysine

-Lysine is an essential amino acid which, among other things, has antiviral properties (against fever blisters) and is a building block of collagen.
-A deficiency of lysine leads to growth disorders and reduced immune function.
+Lysine is an essential amino acid that has antiviral properties (against cold sores) and is a building block of collagen.
+A lysine deficiency leads to growth disorders and reduced immune function.
 Read more here.

 read more